 HIRE A REGULAR NON-LAW FIRM Credit Repair Company

 Your report may contain inaccurate information or might be missing important credit information.
 Contact the credit reporting agency in writing immediately to fix any errors.
 Be sure to provide complete and necessary information so that the agency can complete an investigation and repair any inaccuracies.

-TIP: The credit reporting agency is required to investigate and respond to your dispute, usually within a 30-day period.
+TIP: The credit reporting agency is required to investigate and respond to your dispute, usually within a 30-day period according to amount of your business line of credit you need.
 If a correction is made, the creditor must notify all three credit reporting agencies so their files can be changed.

-To get started, you can get a copy of your credit reports from Annual Credit Report .com.
+To get started, you can get a copy of your credit reports from Annual Credit Report.

 Set up automatic payment reminders.

 Paying your bills on time is the most important factor in figuring up your credit score.
 Setting automatic deductions from your banking account for house and automobile payments, utilities, and credit cards will help you make timely payments.
 If auto payments aren’t possible, set payment reminders on your calendar or budgeting software.